Love Life (Tamia album)

 Love Life is the sixth studio album by Canadian recording artist Tamia, released on June 9, 2015 by Plus One Music Group and Def Jam Recordings.
 Her first major label release since More (2004), it saw Tamia consulting a diverse roster of collaborators including songwriting credits from Rachel Assil, Claude Kelly, and Dillon Pace.
 With much of the album completed in ten days only, she used two studios to record material for Love Life simultaneously.
-Production comes courtesy of the likes of Pop & Oak, The-Dream, Tricky Stewart and Polow da Don, as well as frequent collaborators The Stereotypes and Shep Crawford, amongst others.
+Production comes courtesy of the likes of Pop & Oak, The-Dream, Tricky Stewart and Polow da Don, as well as frequent collaborators The Stereotypes and Shep Crawford, among others.

 Upon release, the critical response to Love Life was highly positive, eventually garnering critical acclaim for its mature lyrics, Tamia's vocalizing, and its overall "grown-up, worn-in R&B" sound.
 In the United States, the album debuted at number 24 on the US Billboard 200, selling 16,000 copies in its first week.
 It also topped the Top R&B Albums chart and reached number two on the Top R&B/Hip-Hop Albums, becoming her highest-charting album ever on both charts.
 Love Life produced three singles, including lead single "Sandwich and a Soda" and follow-up "Stuck with Me" both of which reached the top twenty on Billboard's Adult R&B Songs.

 Background

 In 2004, Elektra Records released Tamia's third studio album, More.
 Her highest-charting release yet, it debuted at number seventeen on the US Billboard 200 and at number four on the Top R&B/Hip-Hop Albums chart, selling 58,000 copies in its first week.
 More was eventually certified gold by the Recording Industry Association of America (RIAA) and spawned the top forty single "Officially Missing You".
-The following year, Tamia split from Elektra and founded her own record label, Plus One Music Group, in order to gain more creative control over future projects.
+The following year, Tamia split from Elektra and founded her own record label, Plus One Music Group, to gain more creative control over future projects.
 The first record to be released with the company was her fourth studio album Between Friends (2006).
 Her second album with the rooster, Beautiful Surprise, was released in 2012 after a six-year absence in which she had devoted herself to the education of her two children with retired basketball player Grant Hill.
 It debuted at number six on the Top R&B/Hip-Hop Albums chart and also garnered two Grammy Award nominations for Best R&B Album and Best R&B Song.